PaulTran47/paultran47.github.io/README.md

 # Paul Le Tran dot com
 ===============================================================================

 Source code for a website showing the internet who I am.
 MIT Licenced.
-Contains a Google Drive link to my CV, unofficial transcript, and links to my Github. :octocat:
+Also contains a Google Drive link to my CV and unofficial transcript.

 That's basically it.